23rd February, 2022

 Brad:

 Yeah it’s true, yeah there’s probably slightly more emphasis around the search box if you’ve got like an auto-fill a quick search but the results page themselves probably not no. But then is that the same trend with the industry around search?
 You know you look at the Google SERP and are there vast differences over the past many years but if you look at maybe a month ago, is it really much different?
 So where do you feel is a good place to start, then?
-Obviously I know a good place you can find a site search audit but where would you say is a good place to start with site search?
+Obviously I know a good place you can find a https://riseatseven.com/blog/site-search-audit-framework/ but where would you say is a good place to start with site search?

 Stephen: